Bhoots99/Galaxiids/README.md

   Script_03252024.R is the main R script used for data analysis and figure generation in this study.
 Requires loading in data from 3 - Growth and MO2 Rates.xlsx.

-  Supplementary Materials.docx is out of date, refer to Supplementary Materials_Social and metabolic mediation of growth performance in a temperate estuarine fish.docx for the most recent version.
+  Supplementary Materials.docx contains supplementary figures and tables.

   Outlier-analysis.pdf shows annotated statistical analyses used to determine which data were outliers for modeling purposes.